 Principles and Practices of Public Health and Health Promotion

 This module focuses on the theory and practice of Public Health and Health Promotion covering a wide range of contemporary topics such as: social, behavioural and cultural constructs affecting health; demographic and epidemiological perspectives; the core functions of Public Health including health promotion, disease prevention and disease surveillance; health inequalities; Public Health policy, communication and advocacy and the legal and ethical considerations of Public Health.
 It further examines the Public Health approach to improving health and explores strategies for community capacity building to prepare for and respond to ongoing health problems as well as, health emergency and crisis situations.

-In this module students gain and develop knowledge and skills in identifying appropriate interventions on how to stop the spread of HIV and reduce mortality from AIDS and co-morbidities like tuberculosis, cancer and other non-communicable diseases.
+In this module students gain and develop knowledge and skills in identifying appropriate interventions on how to stop the spread of HIV and reduce mortality from AIDS.
 Students gain a thorough understanding of the 2030 Global Agenda for Sustainable Development and how the global health community will end AIDS by the year 2030.
-The module will cover contemporary topics such as: epidemiology of HIV; HIV co-morbidities; HIV national responses; rights based approach to HIV prevention, treatment care and support and the sustainable development goals; policy and legal issues affecting people living with HIV (PLHIV).
+The module will cover contemporary topics such as: epidemiology of HIV; HIV national responses; rights based approach to HIV prevention, treatment care and support and the sustainable development goals; policy and legal issues affecting people living with HIV (PLHIV).
 Students will gain knowledge and skills in addressing the challenges of equitable access to HIV /AIDS and other health interventions and how to think outside the box in order to address these challenges.